Sienci-Labs/Resources/gsender/gs-additional-features.md

 ## Tool Changing

-For CNC machines, tool changes are pauses that are programmed in the g-code for a user to switch out the cutting tool for a different one, thus allowing for multiple toolpaths (cutting operations) within one g-code file.
-The g-code for tool changing is an M6 command, in which the program will pause until the user tells it to continue, usually through a 'Resume' and/or 'Confirm Tool Change' button on the machine interface program.
-On gSender, you can program what happens when there is M6 in your g-code.
+For CNC machines, tool changes are pauses that are programmed in the g-code for a user to switch out the cutting tool for a different one, or the machine to do that automatically.
+The workflow can also sometimes involve pausing until the user tells it to continue, usually through a 'Resume' and/or 'Confirm Tool Change' button on the machine interface.
+This allows you to run multiple toolpaths (cutting operations) within one g-code file.

+The g-code for tool changing is an M6 command. gSender is quite capable when it comes to customizing CNCs for tool changing, even having full Wizards built-in.
 The tool change options are in the Settings ➜ Tool Change menu.
-You can select from one of 6 different options.
+You can select from one of 6 different options, and even choose to 'passthrough' the M6 and T commands to the CNC controller for CNCs that are capable of handling tool changes on their own.

 ![](/_images/_gsender/_features/gs_fe_tool-change-strat.jpg){.aligncenter .size-full}